Geology Thesis Format Guidelines

-Your senior thesis is the final product of months, perhaps years, of hard work.
-It is important that the thesis be printed in a standard, professional way so that it will give a good impression to future generations of faculty, students, and current and future alumni.
+Your senior thesis is the final product of months of hard work.
+It is important that the thesis be printed in a standard, professional way so that it will give a good impression to future generations of faculty, students, and current and future alumni and departmental reviewers.
 Following these guidelines will also give you practice using a format that, with some modifications, is used in much of the geologic profession.

-Due Date: The complete thesis (but not extra copies) is due on the day two weeks prior to the last day of classes in the term that the thesis is to be finished.
-The thesis must be complete in all respects, including all preface pages, text, figures, tables, references, and appendices, all in the the proper format specified here.
+Due Date: The complete final thesis (not preliminary drafts) is due on the day two weeks prior to the last day of classes in the term that the thesis is to be finished.
+The thesis must be complete in all respects, including all preface pages, text, figures, tables, references, and appendices, all in the proper format specified here.

-Paper, Typing, Margins: The thesis must be typed on a word processor, and the final printout must be done on a laser printer or other good-quality plain white 11″ by 8.5″ printer.
-The final copy should be singlesided, double spaced, with 1.5″ margins on the left side of the paper and 1″ margins on all other sides.
-The type used in all text, tables, and captions should be Helvetica 10 point, as is used here, or a font as similar to Helvetica 10 as possible (e.g., Ariel).
-All text, including captions and references, should be justified left and right.
-First lines of paragraphs should be indented about 0.4 inches, and blank lines should not separate paragraphs.
-Two blank spaces should separate sentences.
+Paper, Typing, Margins: The thesis must be typed on a word processor, and the final printout must be done on a laser printer on good-quality plain white 11″ by 8.5″ printer.
+The final copy should be single sided, double spaced, with 1.5″ margins on the left side of the paper and 1″ margins on all other sides.
+The type used in all text, tables, and captions should be Cambria, Arial or Times New Roman font and size 12.
+All text, including captions and references, should be left justified.
+First lines of paragraphs should be indented about 0.3 inches, and blank lines should not separate paragraphs.

 Sections of the Thesis: The thesis will have sections placed in the following order: